giraffesyo/destroy-all-daleks/destroy_all_daleks/README.md

 - There are a lot of dalek audio options, not sure about human
 - Start screen needs option to select male or female player

-- Known Bugs:
+## Known Bugs:
+ - The player's shadow only shows the gun

-- Fixed Bugs:
+## Fixed Bugs:

 Acknowledgements:
 [FPS Hand](https://3dwarehouse.sketchup.com/model/73561fe6e8dbb7157ec5e1757834b885/Gun-With-Hand)